amperity/amperity-docs/amperity_datagrid/source/bridge_databricks.rst

        Optional.
 You may restrict access to specific IPs or to a valid CIDR (for a range of IPs).
 Place separate entries on a new line.
 Expand **Advanced Settings** to restrict access.

        When finished, click **Create**.
-This will open the **Select tables to share** dialog box, in which you will :ref:`configure any combination of schemas and tables <bridge-databricks-sync-with-databricks-select-tables>` to share with Databricks.
+This will open the **Select tables** dialog box, in which you will :ref:`configure any combination of schemas and tables <bridge-databricks-sync-with-databricks-select-tables>` to share with Databricks.

 .. bridge-databricks-sync-with-databricks-add-bridge-steps-end